 Out of the box, development in Drupal is very search engine friendly.
-For example, at the bottom of a basic page, it is very easy to add in your metadata, such as page descriptions and page titles, which when indexed will show up as the readable text.
-This may seem mundane to an average user, but to a search engine like Google, this type of attention to detail allows them to better see what your site content is about, thus leading to more potential visitors on your website.
+For example, at the bottom of a basic page it is very easy to add in your metadata, such as page descriptions and page titles, which when indexed will show up as the readable text.
+This may seem mundane to an average user, but to a search engine like Google, this type of attention to detail allows them to better see what your site's content is about, thus leading to more potential visitors on your website.

 Drupal is an open source software (meaning it is written by developers for free, and thus distributed for free), and has a huge community following it.
-Even the White House uses Drupal for their backend, could there really be a website better to show a high level of security?
+Even the White House uses Drupal for their backend; could there really be a website better to show a high level of security?
 At their last reporting, Drupal has over 1,000,000 people in its community, weather as developers or users.
 With such a large number, the code and functionality of Drupal is under constant review, and patches for security are sent out on a regular basis.

 General Ease Of Use

-Drupal has an immense amount of power when it comes to building content types, and has great search engine optimization out of the box, which can be specifically helpful for targeting specific cities such as ‘Denver’ or product types such as ‘lunch boxes’.
+Drupal has an immense amount of power when it comes to building content types, and has great search engine optimization out of the box, which can be helpful for targeting specific cities such as ‘Denver’ or product types such as ‘lunch boxes’.
 That said, all of these technical roles are only enhanced by how easy Drupal is to use.

-Even though many other builders such as Wordpress development or Wix claim to be the easiest way to build a site, with a small amount of knowledge or training, Drupal is even easier:
+Even though many other builders such as Wordpress or Wix claim to be the easiest way to build a site, with a small amount of knowledge or training, Drupal is even easier:

 With custom content types, making landing pages for social media marketing campaigns is a breeze.

-As your site grows, and so does your content, so managing your media becomes crucial.
+As your site grows, and so does your content, managing your media becomes crucial.
 Drupal makes this extremely easy with folders and subfolders, out of the box.

-Having a responsive website for mobile devices is of the utmost important these days, given the major of web traffic comes from mobile phones.
+Having a responsive website for mobile devices is of the utmost importantance these days, given the major of web traffic comes from mobile phones.
 Drupal makes it very easy to design responsive websites so that mobile users have just as good of an experience as desktop users.

 Multilingual functions are available and easy to implement.
 With so much of the web being accessed by users all over the world, having a website in multiple languages makes your site more likely to get world wide traffic.